open-sdr/openwifi/doc/app_notes/csi.md

   The interval will become N*100ms

 ## Understand CSI feature
   The CSI information is extracted via the openwifi **side channel** infrastructure.
-This figure explains the related module (and related source code file name) and how the information goes from the board to the computer.
+This figure explains the related modules (also related source code file name) and how the information goes from the SDR board to the computer.
   ![](./csi-architecture.jpg)

   The CSI information format is shown in this figure.